A Caribbean voyage and an Atlantic Crossing

 Leg 2 begins in Guadeloupe, where NEPTUN and her crew make final preparations before leaving the warm trade winds behind.
 French-Caribbean charm, colorful markets, and sheltered anchorages provide a last taste of tropical island life before the ocean miles ahead.

-4. New York — Iconic Arrival
+3. New York — Iconic Arrival

-Next comes one of the most unforgetable landfalls of the entire journey: sailing a tall ship into New York Harbor.
+Next comes one of the most unforgettable landfalls of the entire journey: sailing a tall ship into New York Harbor.
 Passing under the Verrazzano Bridge and past the Statue of Liberty is an experience every mariner remembers — a dramatic contrast to the quiet trade-wind islands left behind.

-6. Lunenburg, Canada — End of the Atlantic Coast Leg
+5. Lunenburg, Canada — End of the Atlantic Coast Leg

 Exploring Leg 3